Symbolic, Cognitive and Linguistic Systems (Certificate)

-The logic of mathematics and computing is combined with the deep-thinking thought process of philosophy in this program that challenges both your right brain and left brain, to prepare you for future goals with skills in language, theory and logic.
+The logic of mathematics and computing is combined with the deep-thinking process of philosophy in this program that challenges both your right and left brain to prepare you for future goals with skills in language, theory and logic.

-The symbolic, cognitive and linguistic systems certificate program takes a transdisciplinary approach to the symbolic representation and processing of information in human cognition, natural languages and formal mathematical, logical and computing systems.
+The certificate program in symbolic, cognitive and linguistic systems takes a transdisciplinary approach to the symbolic representation and processing of information in human cognition; natural languages; and formal mathematical, logical and computing systems.

 Coursework covers three areas: human cognition and theories of mind, philosophy of language and linguistics, and computing and logic.

 A student pursuing an undergraduate certificate must be enrolled as a degree-seeking student at ASU.
 Undergraduate certificates are not awarded prior to the award of an undergraduate degree.
 A student already holding an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.

 The certificate requires completion of 18 credit hours from the approved course list below, of which at least 12 hours must be upper-division.
 Six upper-division credits must be taken through the College of Liberal Arts and Sciences.
 A grade of "C" (2.00 on a 4.00 scale) or better is required for all courses used toward the certificate.
 Within the 18 required hours, students must meet the following requirements

 - completion of at least one CSE course from approved course list

 - completion of at least one PHI course from approved course list, preferably PHI 319 Philosophy, Computing and Artificial Intelligence, CS (3), PHI 331 Philosophy of Language, HU (3) or PHI 333 Symbolic Logic (3)